department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

       </div>
     </li>
     <li>
-      <button class="usa-button-unstyled usa-accordion-button" aria-controls="dbq3">Can I send in more evidence (supporting documents) or make a new argument to support my appeal?</button>
+      <button class="usa-button-unstyled usa-accordion-button" aria-controls="dbq3">Can I submit more evidence (supporting documents) or make a new argument to support my appeal?</button>
       <div id="dbq3" class="usa-accordion-content">
         <p>Yes.
 The appeals process has a “continuous open record.”
 This means you can send in new evidence and/or make new arguments at any point from the beginning to the end of the appeals process.
 We also follow what's known as a duty to assist policy.
 This means that we’ll help you get your treatment records you’ve identified and we’ll provide a physical exam if one is needed.</p>
         <p>Each time you present new arguments and add or find new evidence, VBA will make a decision or prepare a new Supplemental Statement of the Case (SSOC).
 This can add time to your appeal, but may make your appeal more successful if the evidence supports your argument.</p>